 Director of Finance

 Rob is a native Calgarian with an accounting designation in CPA, CMA since 1997.
-He comes with a vast and varied experience in finance leadership, accounting, projects, technology, operations, and transition management.
+He comes with vast experience in finance leadership, accounting, projects, technology, operations, and transition management.
 He worked in sectors ranging from Oil & Gas (BP, Husky) to IT (IBM) and professional consulting during his 25+ year career having roles in front line accounting, project manager, controller, and CFO.
-Rob had the privilege working abroad and oversaw accounting operations in Middle East, China, United States, and India.
+Rob had the privilege working abroad and managed accounting operations in Middle East, China, United States, and India.
 In recent years, Rob focussed nonprofit organizations as a volunteer board member or staff with vision in helping this vital sector grow and thrive.

 Denise Manderson, MC